Author: Owen Wister (American, Germantown, Pennsylvania 1860–1938 Kingston, Rhode Island)

 Credit Line: The Elisha Whittelsey Collection, The Elisha Whittelsey Fund, 1966

 Remington provided eight illustrations for Owen Wister's first novel, Lin McLean, published by Harper & Brothers in 1898.
 This photogravure frontispiece depicts McLean, a young cow-puncher, with arms akimbo, wearing a hat, scarf, fringed chaps, and revolver.
-Remington first met Wister, a writer of western fiction, in 1893.
-Wister mythologized the rugged, individualist American cowboy in his writings as Remington did in his art and is best remembered for The Virginian (1902), dedicated to President Theodore Roosevelt.
+Remington first met Wister in 1893, a writer of western fiction who mythologized the rugged, individualist American cowboy as Remington did in his art, and is best remembered for The Virginian (1902), dedicated to President Theodore Roosevelt.